chiefportable/enn_new/_posts/2023-12-14-want-learn-the-art-of-catfish-hatchery?.md

 ---
 layout: post
 author: Gifty Hola Afetsi
+title: "Want To Learn The Art Of Catfish Hatchery"
 ---

 Hey, fish enthusiasts!
 Want to learn the art of catfish hatchery?
 Dive into our teaching catfish hatchery in Winneba, Ghana!